Mount Victory, Ohio

 Mount Victory is a village in Hardin County, Ohio, United States.
-The population was 627 at the 2010 census.
-It is home to a quaint downtown main street along busy State Route 31 between Marysville and Kenton, and to a volunteer fire department.
+The population was 601 at the 2020 census.

 History

 The town site of Mount Victory was surveyed in 1851, one year before the railroad was extended to that point.
 The village received its name by reason of the proprietor shouting "Victory!" when he obtained the land.
 A post office has been in operation at Mount Victory since 1854.

-The Ridgemont FFA is a prominent youth development organization at the Ridgemont High School.
-The FFA is one of the only chapters in the United States to be named back to back winners of the National Model of Innovation.
-The high school members won the titles for their work in their school, community, and FFA chapter.
-In 2010 and 2011, the small chapter was named #1 Model of Innovation in the Nation for their great work.
+Education

+Mount Victory is home to the Ridgemont High School, the only school in the Ridgemont Local Schools district.

+Mount Victory has a public library, a branch of the Ridgemont Public Library.